ydahal1/ydahal1/jokes.md

-I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+An apple a day keeps the bullies away.
+If you throw it hard enough.

 [
-Wed Jul 23 00:30:53 UTC 2025
+Thu Jul 24 00:30:54 UTC 2025
  ]